johnnewman/watchtower/README.md

 This is a Raspberry Pi program that will detect motion on a Pi Camera feed and save the h264 video to disk and Dropbox.
 By default, motion events are stored to disk in the format: `<camera name>/%Y-%m-%d/%H.%M.%S/video.h264`.
 This project is designed for the Noir night vision camera, supporting infrared lighting.
 It also hosts a web server to interface with the camera and stream an MJPEG feed.

-This project contains Apache CGI scripts to create a single endpoint that can proxy with multiple PySecCam instances.
+This project contains Apache CGI scripts to create a single endpoint that can proxy with multiple PySecurityCam instances.
 It also contains an Arduino program that it can communicate with to control IR LEDs and read analog room brightness.

 This is designed to control servos in the event that the camera will be covered or in a different position for the on vs off state.